hongaar/bandersnatch/README.md

 Creates a new command.

 - Name (string, optional) is used to invoke a command.
-When not used as default command, name is required.
+When not used as the default command, a name is required.
 - Description (string, optional) is used in --help output.

 #### `command.argument(name, description, options)`